lekhrajdinkar/solution-engineer/01_aws/02_storage/01_EBS_EFS.md

   - **Archive** ((after n2 days)) 50%
 - same like in s3.

+### target mount :dart:
+- Allows EC2 instances in a VPC to access an EFS file system
+  - not needed for **lambda**.
+  - not needed for **on-prem**  ( if DX/VPN, is setup)
+- configure:
+  - Subnet ID
+  - Security Groups
+- EFS mount targets are:
+  - created **per AZ**, not per subnet.
+  - EFS is not multi-VPC, use VPC peering.
+  - eg:
+    - tm-1 create for az-1, and for VPC-1
+    - VPC-1 has 3 subnets for az-1
+    - VPC-2 has 3 subnets for az-1
+    - Next, VPC-1 --- peer --- VPC-2
+    - update security group
+    - then can mount EFS on ec2 intance of VPC-2
 ---
 ### EFS Throughput Modes
 - **Bursting Throughput** ( default)